richecr/duck-orm/docs/fields/foreignkey.md

     - `name_in_table_fk`: The name of the attribute that will be `FK` in the other model.
     - `unique`: Whether this field is going to be a single value or not.
+    - `name_constraint`: Name for the `Foreign Key` constraint.
+If not passed, the default logic of the used database will be used.
     - `on_delete`: Action ON DELETE: `CASCADE`, `NO ACTION`, `RESTRICT`, `SET DEFAULT` and `SET NULL`.
     - `on_update`: Action ON UPDATE: `CASCADE`, `NO ACTION`, `RESTRICT`, `SET DEFAULT` and `SET NULL`.

 ## Examples